 When I pondered its ugliness, I started making up stories about what it all means for my life: “The world is a messed up, broken, painful place to exist.”
 “All men are capable of falling.
 They can’t be trusted.”
-“You’re not good enough, wise enough, educated enough, strong enough, attractive enough, athletic enough, personable enough.
+“You’re not good enough, wise enough, educated enough, strong enough, attractive enough, athletic enough, personable enough”.

 Does any of this ever happen to you?
 Do you ever feel like life’s problems weigh all too heavily on your mind and heart?
-Do you ever wonder if the tools you’ve learned in The Crucible Project can really serve you while you’re getting crushed by mental headlines?
+Do you ever wonder if the tools you’ve learned through The Crucible Project can really serve you while you’re getting crushed by mental headlines?

 Me too.
 And, the answer, I’ve learned, is a resounding YES!